ThijsKuipers1995/gconv/README.md

 In line 5 a random batch of three-channel $\mathbb{R}^3$ volumes is created.
 In line 6 the $\mathbb{R}^3$ is lifted to $\text{SE}(3) = \mathbb{R}^3 \rtimes \text{SO}(3)$.
 In line 7 an $\text{SE}(3)$ convolution is performed.
 In line 4 a global pooling is performed, resulting in $\text{SE}(3)$ invariant features.

+Further, the module contains flexible building blocks which makes it easy to implement custom group convolutions.
+For this, please see `gconv_tutorial.ipynb`.

 ## Requirements:
 ```
 python >= 3.10